-Bright but indirect light usually produces the best results in terms of growth and flowering.
+Bright but indirect light produces the best results in terms of growth and flowering.
 Avoid positioning your Hindu rope plant in a window that receives extended exposure to direct afternoon sun.
 Too much direct sun can scorch leaves and yellow foliage.

 Temperature and Humidity

 Hindu rope plants appreciate consistent and warm temperatures.
-Anything below 50oF will be a problem.
-Given most indoor temperatures are above this, however, this species tends to do well as a houseplant.
+Anything below 50 degrees Fahrenheit will be a problem.
+Given most indoor temperatures are well above this, however, this species tends to do well as a houseplant.
 Just be sure to protect it from sudden temperature changes.
-Positioning your plant beside a radiator or on a draughty windowsill should be avoided.
+Positioning your plant beside a radiator or on a drafty windowsill should be avoided.

 There are over 400 variations of the Hoya carnosa, mostly based on the dominant color or variegation.
 For instance, there is a popular variegated version of this plant featuring leaves that have striking pink or creamy-white margins.
+Popular varieties include:

 Propagating Hindu Rope Plants

 Hindu rope plants can easily be propagated from stem cuttings.
-Take a piece of around four inches from a healthy stem.
+Take a piece of around 4 inches from a healthy stem.
 Be sure to get at least two or three nodes on the cutting.
 Remove the leaves from the lower section, and allow the cutting to dry overnight.
 The cutting can be rooted in a well-drained and airy potting soil, or you can root the cutting in water.
 Be aware that the cuttings are slow to root and grow–just like the mature plants.